 Category 1 offences: Fines or community-based sentences only

-These are offences where you can only be fined, or sentenced to a community-based sentence like community work or supervision, rather than jail.
-You’re case will be seen at the District Court, and usually by a Justice of the Peace or a Community Magistrate rather than a judge.
+These are offences where you can only be fined, or sentenced to a community-based sentence like community work or supervision, rather than imprisonment.
+Your case will be seen at the District Court, and usually by a Justice of the Peace or a Community Magistrate rather than a judge.

-Category 2 offences: Less than two years’ jail
+Category 2 offences: Less than two years’ imprisonment

-Category 2 offences could include common assault or a first or second drink driving conviction.
+Category 2 offences include common assault or a first or second drink driving conviction.

-Category 3 offences: Two or more years’ jail
+Category 3 offences: Two or more years’ imprisonment

 Category 3 offences could include aggravated assault, threatening to kill, dangerous driving or a third (or more) drink driving conviction.